 Blend Mode Math

-For those of you who are interested in how the math behind Blend Modes work, I’ve created a simplified explanation
+For those of you who are interested in how the math behind Blend Modes works, I’ve created a simplified explanation.

 Photoshop uses “Standardized” values to calculate the blend.
 The luminance values in Blending Mode math range from 0 (black) to 1 (white).
 However, Photoshop uses 0 (black) to 255 (white) to represent luminance values in RGB.
 Photoshop has to convert the values, so black is still 0, but white becomes 1.
 50% gray which is 128 becomes 0.5.